The First Funeral

-The First Funeral is an 1878 plaster sculpture by Louis-Ernest Barrias (1841–1905), first exhibited at the Paris Salon that year, where it won a medal of honour.
+The First Funeral is an 1878 plaster sculpture by Louis-Ernest Barrias, first exhibited at the Paris Salon that year, where it won a medal of honour.
 He then produced a marble version for the Salon of 1883.
-Both works showing Adam and Eve bearing the body of their son Abel.
+Both works show Adam and Eve bearing the body of their murdered son Abel.
 The plaster original is now in the Museum of Fine Arts of Lyon.
-The marble version is at the Ny Carlsberg Glyptotek in Copenhagen, Denmark.There is also a marble version at the Museo Nacional de Bellas Artes (MNBA) of Argentina.
+The marble version is at the Ny Carlsberg Glyptotek, in Copenhagen.There is also a marble version at the Museo Nacional de Bellas Artes (MNBA) of Argentina.
 The sizes of this version are: 159 x 99 x 74cm.